leandrocalmeida/InbandNetworkTelemetry-P4/README.md

 # Purpose of the lab

-Use In-band Network Telemetry to collect metadatas from BMv2 switches.
+Use In-band Network Telemetry to collect metadata from BMv2 switches.

 # Topology